ninjaframework/ninja-db/README.md

 application.datasource.default.migration.username=sa
 application.datasource.default.migration.password=

-# Hikari can be configured on each datasource
+# Hikari can be configured on each datasource.
-# Parameters are extracted and provided to hikari
+# Parameters are extracted and provided to hikari.
 # Please refer to the hikari config for all parameters
 # https://github.com/brettwooldridge/HikariCP
 application.datasource.default.hikari.idleTimeout=10000